2 pilots killed in Marine helicopter crash in Arizona

-YUMA, Ariz. -- U.S. Marine Corps officials are investigating after two pilots died in a helicopter crash during a training mission in southwestern Arizona.
+Two Marine pilots have died in a helicopter crash during a training mission in southwestern Arizona, U.S. Marine Corps officials said Sunday.

-A statement from the Marine Corps Air Station says the crash of the AH-1Z Viper occurred at about 8:45 p.m.
-Saturday.
+The AH-1Z Viper crashed Saturday night while the pilots were conducting a training mission as part of a weapons and tactical instructor course, according to the Marine Corps.
+The cause of the crash is under investigation.

-A spokesman for the station says the crash occurred on the vast Marine Corps Air Station Yuma training grounds.
+Capt.
+Gabriel Adibe, a Marine Corps spokesman, said the helicopter crashed on the vast Marine Corps Air Station Yuma training grounds but no additional information was immediately available.

-The names of the pilots who were killed have not been released pending notification of their families.
+The names of the pilots who died have not been released pending notification of their families.

 2 pilots killed in Marine helicopter crash in Arizona